golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

 Zephyr includes a configuration tool called `menuconfig` for navigating the massive web of Kconfig options.
 Let's use this to turn on Logging.

-1. Maximize the terminal window in your VS Code
+1. Maximize the terminal window in your VS Code editor by clicking the `^` icon in the top right corner of the terminal pane
 2. From the `/zephyr-training/app` folder, launch menuconfig:

     ```shell